-In 1840, the newly crowned 18-year old Queen Victoria wedded her 20-year old first cousin—a German prince named Albert—in what would prove to be one of the most genuine and devoted marriages in the monarchy’s history.
+In 1840, the newly crowned 18-year old Queen Victoria wedded her 20-year old first cousin—a German prince named Albert—in what proved to be one of the most genuine and devoted marriages in the monarchy’s history.

 Learn more about the upper and middle class woman